13 ways to say Friend in Japanese

 Mikata (味方)

-"Mikata" (味方) is a word meaning "ally" or "supporter".
-Although this word is not used exclusively to describe friendships, it can be used to describe someone who is on your side and supports it in difficult situations.
+“Mikata” (味方) is a word that means “ally” or “supporter.”
+Although this word is not used exclusively to describe friendships, it can be used to describe someone who is on your side and supports you in difficult situations.

 Senpai/Kohai (先輩/後輩)

-“Senpai” (先輩) is a word used to describe a colleague or friend who is at a higher level of experience, age, or hierarchy in a certain area, such as at work or at a sports club.
+“Senpai” (先輩) is a word used to describe a colleague or friend who is at a higher level of experience, age, or hierarchy in a particular area, such as at work or in a sports club.

 We recommend reading: Senpai and Kouhai – What is the meaning and the relationship between them?